 Figure 2 shows that annual temperature in the study area has increased over time and that the largest increases have been in the winter opposed to the summer.
-Since the beginning of the 20th century, temperatures in Missouri have risen approximately 0.5°F and temperatures in the 2000s have been higher than any other historical period except for the early 1930s.
-Dust Bowl era.
+Since the beginning of the 20th century, temperatures in Missouri have risen approximately 0.5°F and temperatures in the 2000s have been higher than any other historical period with the exception of the early 1930s Dust Bowl era.
 This warming trend has been concentrated in the winter and spring while average summer temperatures have not increased substantially in the state until the most recent 5 years, a feature characteristic of much of the Midwest.
 Figure 3 shows that the trends in observed minimum temperatures show upward trends.
-Figures 4 shows the number of extremely hot days above 100 °F and Figure 5 shows the number of extremely cold nights below 0 °F. From these figures it can be seen that the number of cold nights and hot days show consistent downward trends over time.
+The number of cold nights and hot days show consistent downward trends over time, respectively.
 (NOAA NCICS, State Climate Summaries 2020).